What Are Sleeping Pills?

 Both benzodiazepine and non-benzodiazepine sleeping pills can cause individuals to sleepwalk and engage in unusual behavior while asleep.
 This may also happen with antihistamines, though it is not as common.

 People have reportedly cooked food, drove vehicles and had sex while under the influence of prescription sleeping pills.
 These people do not usually remember what happened when they wake up.
-This can occur even when sleep medication is taken as prescribed, and the risk increases when it is abused.
+This can occur even when sleep medication is taken as prescribed, and the risk increases when it is used.

 When someone takes sleeping pills for insomnia, they should have seven to eight hours to sleep.
 Without an adequate time frame, a person is likely to be very drowsy the next day, making it dangerous for them to engage in focused activities like driving.
 Drowsiness is also a possibility if someone takes a dose larger than prescribed.